 - Connection – while we can have the healthiest food on our plate, if we don’t have healthy and strong connections, we are not ‘getting it’.
 With all of the Blue Zone communities family was NUMBER ONE.
 Who you spend your time with is a key factor in your health and longevity.

 I think this is some really good food for thought (insert obvious nutrition joke here).
 While what we are eating and how much we are exercising are important, they are not the be-all and the end-all.
 My favorite takeaways?
 Your attitude is the number one life expectancy indicator, so wake up happy, grateful, and optimistic.
 And of course, the common denominator about connection and community.
 It is wonderful to have a positive attitude for your own health and wellness, but when you can take it one step further for those you love, you are really winning the health and wellness game.
 And for parents, pre-plating your kids’ food can really ensure they are eating enough fruit and veggies at every meal.

-If you like what you read, we would love for you to sign up for our newsletter or comment below on what you would love to read more about in our FIT Blog!
+If you like what you read, I would love for you to sign up for my newsletter here!